miguelcarcamov/csromer/README.md

 ### From Pypi
 `pip install csromer`
 ## Simulate Faraday sources directly in frequency space
 CS-ROMER is able to simulate Faraday depth spectra directly in wavelength-squared space.
-The classes FaradayThinSource and FaradayThickSource inherit directly from dataset, and therefore you can directly use them as an input to your reconstruction.
+The classes FaradayThinSource and FaradayThickSource inherit directly from Dataset, and therefore you can directly use them as an input to your reconstruction.
 ### Thin sources
 ```python
 import numpy